-The approximate number of shareholders of record as of March 12, 2012 was 563.
+The approximate number of shareholders of record as of March 20, 2014 was 501.

-Except for special cash dividend of \$4.15 per share paid on March 8, 1989, Data I/O has not paid cash dividends on our Common Stock and does not anticipate paying regular cash dividends in the foreseeable future.
+Except for special cash dividend of \$4.15 per share paid on March 8, 1989, we have not paid cash dividends on our Common Stock and do not anticipate paying regular cash dividends in the foreseeable future.